 In Afghanistan itself Nowruz is suppressed in some Taliban provinces — which makes the diaspora market even more important.
 Families in Cologne, Hamburg, Vienna, Toronto and Sydney now order the Sofreh items they used to buy in Kabul.
 Whoever reaches these buyers early wins the season.

-Cross-border bonus: Wahid in Herat + Bahara in Hamburg
+Cross-border bonus: supplier in Herat + diaspora in Hamburg

 Magic Scan is not just for diaspora shops in the EU.
-Wahid, 39, has run a saffron wholesale business in Herat for twelve years.
-His sister Bahara lives in Hamburg-Altona and built the diaspora storefront.
-Before Magic Scan, Wahid had to send every new batch via WhatsApp photos to Bahara, who then painstakingly typed labels.
-Today Wahid scans the batch in Herat himself, the data lands directly in the shop, Bahara only reviews and publishes.
-Cross-border setup with Magic Scan + hawala cashflow + Stripe payout in Hamburg — the saffron family controls the whole value chain from Herat to the German buyer.
+A saffron wholesaler in Herat ships to the diaspora year-round.
+Before Magic Scan, every new batch went via WhatsApp photos to the diaspora half of the setup, where labels were painstakingly typed.
+Today the supplier scans the batch in Herat directly, the data lands in the shop, and the diaspora side only reviews and publishes.
+Cross-border setup with Magic Scan + hawala cashflow — a diaspora family controls the whole value chain from Herat to the German buyer.

 What happens after 6 months — the honest reality